About Me

 My name is Danye! (pronounced like Danny)

-I started as a veterinary technician and hospital manager before deciding to focus solely on my passion for behavioral health to become a full-time trainer/ behavior consultant.
+I started as a veterinary technician and hospital manager before deciding to focus solely on my passion for behavioral health to become a full-time Behavior Consultant and Pro Dog Trainer.

 Did you know that the #1 cause of death for dogs in the U.S. is euthanasia?
 Did you know the #1 reason for dogs being left in shelters and then euthanized is behavioral issues?

 This is why I do what I do!
-My goal is to save as many dogs as I can and the best way to do that is Games Based Concept Training!
+My goal is to save as many dogs as I can and the best way to do that is through Concept Training!

-When a dog is being mentally and physically fulfilled, and working in a trusting relationship with a human, great things happen.
-When our dogs feel safe, and happy, they have this magical ability to make us feel the same way.
+When a dog is being mentally and physically fulfilled, and living in a trusting relationship with a human, great things happen.
+When our dogs feel safe and happy, they have this magical ability to make us feel the same way.

-Through games based training, a bond can be formed that will provide countless benefits to both dog and human for a lifetime!
+Through positive reinforcement Concept Training, a bond can be formed that will provide countless benefits to both dog and human for a lifetime!

 I want to help bring this quality of life to every dog in the world because they deserve it.